apjanke/OctaveSupport/README.md

 * Select `OctaveSupport` from the package list

 ### Installing from GitHub repo

+This is how you should do it if you want to hack on OctaveSupport itself.

 * Clone the Git repo
   * `git clone https://github.com/apjanke/OctaveSupport`